Feedback control of the Kuramoto model defined on uniform graphs I: Deterministic natural frequencies: Introduction

-We call $\omega(x)$ a \emph{frequency function} and assume that it is not a constant function.
-More general cases in which networks of coupled oscillators are defined on multiple graphs which may be deterministic dense, random dense or random sparse were discussed in \cite{IY23}.
-Some results on the stability of solutions to the coupled oscillators and CLs were also refined in \cite{Y24a}.
-Similar results for such networks which are defined on single graphs and have the same natural frequency were obtained earlier in \cite{KM17,M14a,M14b,M19} except for the stability of solutions although they are not applicable to \eqref{eqn:dsys0} and \eqref{eqn:csys0}.
+We refer to $\omega(x)$ as a \emph{frequency function} and assume that it is not a constant function.
+More general situations, where the oscillator networks depend on multiple graphs, each of which may be deterministic or random, and dense or sparse, were treated in \cite{IY23}.
+In \cite{Y24a}, some stability results for the coupled oscillator systems and their CLs were refined.
+Earlier related results for single-graph networks with identical natural frequencies were given in \cite{KM17,M14a,M14b,M19}, although they contain no stability results for solutions and do not apply to \eqref{eqn:dsys0} and \eqref{eqn:csys0}.

-Such a CL was introduced for the classical KM, which depends on a single complete simple graph but may have natural frequencies depending on each node, without a rigorous mathematical guarantee very early in \cite{E85}, and fully discussed for the case of equally placed natural frequencies with any odd node number $n\ge 3$ very recently in \cite{Y24a}.
-In particular, bifurcations and stability of synchronized solutions were proven to be very different between the classical KM and its CL.
-Moreover, bifurcations of completely synchronized solutions or twisted solutions in CLs for the KM of identical oscillators with two-mode interaction depending on two graphs or defined on nearest neighbor graphs with feedback control or not were discussed by the center manifold reduction technique \cite{HI11}, which is a standard one in dynamical systems theory \cite{GH83,W03}, in \cite{Y24b,Y24c,Y24d}.
-Similar CLs were also utilized for the KM with nonlocal coupling and a single or zero natural frequency in \cite{GHM12,M14c,MW17,WSG06}.
+A CL was introduced in \cite{E85} without a rigorous mathematical justification, for the classical KM, which is defined on a single complete simple graph and has node-dependent natural frequencies.
+The situation where the natural frequencies are equally placed, for arbitrary odd node number $n\ge 3$, was analyzed in detail much more recently in \cite{Y24a}.
+In particular, it was shown there that the bifurcations and stability of synchronized solutions in the classical KM differ substantially from those in its CL.
+Furthermore, bifurcations of completely synchronized and twisted solutions in CLs were studied in \cite{Y24b,Y24c,Y24d} for KMs of identical oscillators.
+The models considered there have two-mode interactions depending on two graphs or are defined on nearest-neighbor graphs in the presence or absence of feedback control.
+These studies utilized the center manifold reduction technique \cite{HI11}, which is a standard tool in the theory of dynamical systems \cite{GH83,W03}.
+Similar CLs were also used in \cite{GHM12,M14c,MW17,WSG06} for nonlocally coupled KMs with a single or zero natural frequency.